Armenian Cypriots: Places of worship

-There are five Armenian Orthodox churches in Cyprus, two in the capital Nicosia (one in the north) and one in each Larnaca, Limassol and Famagusta.
+There are five Armenian Orthodox churches in Cyprus, two in the capital Nicosia (one in the north) and one each in Larnaca, Limassol and Famagusta.
 Additionally, there are three Armenian chapels in the vicinity of Nicosia and one within the Magaravank complex, the latter in the north.
 There is also an Armenian Evangelical church in North Nicosia.
-Finally, there is the renowned Magaravank in the north.
+Finally, there is the Magaravank in the north.

 Education

 Armenians have always attached particular emphasis in education, which – in conjunction with the Church – is the foundation for the preservation of their national and cultural heritage.
 Armenian schools teach Armenology, which includes Armenian history and traditions, ensuring the perpetuation of Armenianism from generation to generation.

 Monuments

-The Armenian-Cypriot community has several historical monuments, including the Armenian genocide Monument in Nicosia and a mortar obelisk dedicated to Abbot Mekhitar.
+The Armenian Cypriot community has several historical monuments, including the Armenian genocide Monument in Nicosia and a mortar obelisk dedicated to Abbot Mekhitar.